brain4tech/lip/README.md

-<h1>localip-pub</h1>
+<h1>lip</h1>

+**Publish and retrieve your local ip addresses!**

-*localip-pub* is a work in progress webservice for publishing and retrieving ip addresses, written in Typescript.
+*lip* (acronym for *Local Ip Publisher*) is a small webservice for publishing and retrieving (local) ip addresses, written in Typescript.
 It's mainly designed for distributed architectures that run in local networks, but are not able to find each other through local solutions (e.g. multicasts).

 It's ...
 - **fast** and **lightweight** by using [bun](https://bun.sh/) as its javascript runtime, [ElysiaJS](https://elysiajs.com/) as the [fastest web framework](https://github.com/SaltyAom/bun-http-framework-benchmark) currently available and SQLite for a local database